djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 }
 ```

-![alt text](images/image6.png)

-Finally, make sure you uncheck the `Show agent` checkbox, as shown in the picture above.
+Finally, make sure you uncheck the `Show agent` checkbox, as shown in the picture below.
 This switch controls whether the agent is available in the main chat window.
 We only want to expose the top level agent (which we haven't created yet) there.

+![alt text](images/image6.png)

 Let's now test the new agent.
-In the Preview window, enter a question for the agent, for example "Tell me about the status of the warehouse docks."
+In the Preview window, enter a question for the agent, for example "Can you tell me about the status of the warehouse docks?"
 Note how the agent is using the provided data to formulate its answer.

 ![alt text](images/image7.png)